Dale Snodgrass: Military career

 Snodgrass was famous for his low-level flybys.
 During the summer of 1988, Snodgrass performed a low-level "banana pass" or a knife-edge pass during an air show for a Dependent's Day Cruise for the families of carrier personnel aboard the USS America aircraft carrier.
-A photo of the pass was captured, taken by a Naval photographer, and it is considered one of the most famous aviation photos of all time.
-Snodgrass' F-14 wings are vertical, and appears to be very close to the ship and the crew members seen in the foreground.
+A photo of the pass was captured, taken by a Navy photographer, and it is considered one of the most famous aviation photos of all time.
+Snodgrass' wings are vertical, and the F-14 appears to be very close to the ship and the crew members seen in the foreground.

 During Operation Desert Storm, Snodgrass was the commanding officer of Fighter Squadron 33.
 Leading 34 missions as overall strike or fighter lead in 12 operational fighter squadron and fighter wing tours, he was awarded honors including a Bronze Star for leadership and valor.
 In September 1994, he became commander of all US Navy F-14 Tomcats for Fighter Wing, U.S. Atlantic Fleet.

 In the Navy, Snodgrass was considered the "highest time Tomcat pilot," logging more than 8,000 hours of flight time including more than 4,800 hours in the F-14 and more than 1,200 arrested carrier landings, both more than any other pilot.
 He was the first Tomcat pilot to complete carrier qualifications, both night and day, without any fleet experience.